Gut and physical activity

 Go out, walk, move!
 One of the keys of your well-being

-When we talk about imbalance of the intestinal flora, we think about nutrition, probiotics, stress management.
-But did you know that regular exercize, even moderate, can stimulate the intestinal functions?
+When we talk about imbalance of the intestinal flora, we think about nutrition, microbiotics, stress management.
+But did you know that regular exercise, even moderate, can stimulate the intestinal functions?

-We know that practising intensive sports can weaken the intestinal mucosa, whereas moderate and regular exercising reinforces it and improves your resistance to seasonal illnesses.
+We know that practicing intensive sports can weaken the intestinal mucosa, whereas moderate and regular exercising reinforces it and improves your resistance to seasonal illnesses.

 Vivomixx also for digestive discomfort of intense sport